bechardj/lc-tool/README.md

 Functionality is primarily tested under Google Chrome and Safari.
 You should make sure you are on a recent web browser for best results.

 ### Setting up
 Download the latest lyrasis-x.y.z.zip release from GitHub.
+This should be visible in the "Release" section on the right of this page.
 Extract it somewhere convenient.

 Included in the zip file are 4 files: